stevewhims/HelloWorldCppWindowsAppSDK/README.md

 Make sure you can use the flip view to navigate to each of the four images.

 Click the button, dismiss the message dialog, pick a folder containing files, and confirm that the first three filenames are displayed in the list box.

-===

-TODO: confirm that you still need to put VSM in a UC.